stoic-hugo/roadster/examplesite/content/docs/customization.md

 ### Search box widget

 The search box widget can refer to the results of Google, Bing, and DuckDuckGo searches.
-By default, Mainroad uses Google search if no additional configuration options are specified.
+By default, Roadster uses Google search if no additional configuration options are specified.

 To use a different search engine, first of all, check that the search widget is enabled.
 Then set the search parameters